-When the senses are smothered by overeating every perception has to arise through a layer of lethargy, every feeling is dampened by sensual weight as if one’s vitality were sinking to a mass in the gut.
+When the senses are smothered by overeating every perception has to arise through a layer of lethargy, every feeling is deadened by sensual weight as if one’s vitality were sinking to a mass in the gut.
 The choice to continue eating beyond the body’s physical requirements is the choice of death over life in a sense psychological and even quite literal.
 We are compelled daily to bite into food that sooner or later bites us back.

 This description may seem harsh but it’s a splash of cold water on the face we need not more illusion and comfort that eventually turn to despair.
 The path to truth is in fact the easier and more convenient; it’s just our stunted sense of time and vision that obscures this to foster self-destructive acts.